rosberry/RSBUndoManager/README.md

 pod "RSBUndoManager"
 ```

-To install it via [Carthage](https://github.com/Carthage/Carthage), simply add the following line to you Cartfile:
+To install it via [Carthage](https://github.com/Carthage/Carthage), simply add the following line to your Cartfile:

 ```
 github "rosberry/RSBUndoManager"